The Hamiltonian formulation of General Relativity: myths and reality: The Dirac Hamiltonian of GR versus the ADM Hamiltonian of geometrodynamics

 It is often stated that in a Lagrangian formulation of a model any field redefinition is legitimate provided it is invertible (i.e. it has a non-zero Jacobian).
 For singular Lagrangians, and especially gauge invariant ones, this is obviously not a sufficient condition.
 One additional restriction in gauge invariant cases is the preservation of the rank of Hessian as this gives us the number of gauge parameters (if all constraints are first-class).
 We cannot have two equivalent formulations if they have a different number of gauge parameters, and we cannot, by a change of variables, eliminate some gauge invariance or create a new gauge invariance.
 If we were to make such a change, we can of course, treat the new Lagrangian as some different model, but we cannot relate it to the original one as any connection with the original theory is lost.
-Obviously these two conditions are necessary, but not sufficient.
-The ADM change of variables satisfies them both, but leads to different gauge transformations (compare \cite{KKRV} and Section III versus \cite{Saha} and (\ref{eqn425}-\ref{eqn428})).
+Obviously these two conditions, non-zero Jacobian and the preservation of the rank of Hessian, are necessary, but not sufficient.
+The ADM change of variables satisfies them both, but leads to different gauge transformations (compare \cite{KKRV} and Section III versus \cite{Saha} and (\ref{eqn425})-(\ref{eqn428})).
 A change of variables in singular (in particular, gauge invariant) Lagrangians is a much more restrictive procedure if one intends to preserve its equivalence with the initial formulation.
 One way is to rely on the Hamiltonian method and check if the new variables are canonical and the two total Hamiltonians are equivalent, including the primary constraints.
 We must also check whether the entire algebra of constraints is equivalent, as this algebra is responsible for the gauge transformations.
 This can be considered as a confirmation of Dirac's statement \cite{Diracbook} \textquotedblleft I feel that there will always be something missing from them [non-Hamiltonian methods] which we can only get by working from a Hamiltonian, or maybe from some generalization of the concept of a Hamiltonian\textquotedblright.\ However, we think that some criteria for the equivalence between two sets of variables for singular Lagrangians can be formulated at the pure Lagrangian level.
-At the Lagrangian level, a gauge invariance is related to the existence of gauge identities \cite{Gitmanbook} and an inappropriate change of fields can modify or even destroy them.
+At the Lagrangian level, a gauge invariance is related to the existence of gauge identities \cite{Noether, Gitmanbook, Noether-eng} and an inappropriate change of fields can modify or even destroy them.
 This echoes the conclusion of Isham and Kuchar \cite{Isham-diff-II} that \textquotedblleft... space-time diffeomorphism has somehow got lost in making the transition from the Hilbert action to the Dirac-ADM action\textquotedblright\footnote{We have demonstrated the inequivalence of the Dirac and ADM formulations.
-In \cite{Isham-diff-II} the authors discussed geometrodynamics which uses ADM variables and their statements should be applied to the ADM action only.}.
+In \cite{Isham-diff-II} the authors discussed geometrodynamics (not the Dirac formulation) which uses ADM variables and their statements should be applied to the ADM action only.}.
+The Dirac Lagrangian gives the same equations of motion as the EH Lagrangian and consequently the same differential identity (\ref{diff4}) and transformation of the metric tensor (\ref{diff7}) will be obtained.
+It is interesting to investigate what differential identities will follow from the ADM Lagrangian, but for non-covariant variables such calculation are extremely cumbersome.
+The alternative path is to find what differential identities are needed to describe diffeomorphism invariance of the ADM variables and after that to check whether these identities are satisfied if the Euler derivatives of the ADM Lagrangian are substituted (this work is in progress and will be reported elsewhere).
+Regge and Teitelboim in \cite{Regge-Teit} stated: \textquotedblleft...the usual Hamiltonian $H_{0}$ [the ADM Hamiltonian] not only does not give the correct equations of motion (Einstein's equations) but, worse than that, it ($H_{0}$) gives no well-defined set of equations of motion at all.\textquotedblright\ One confirmation of their words comes from Numerical Relativity.